raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

 NEW!
 [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!

+(Spot a bug or a spelling mistake?
+This is a Github repo, fork it and send me a pull request!)

 ---

 [Reg Braithwaite](http://braythwayt.com) | [@raganwald](http://twitter.com/raganwald)